EpiData-dk/analysis/help/commands.md

 Percentiles: minimum, 5%, 10%, 25%, median, 75%, 90%, 95%, maximum.

 ### Parameters
-- variable1 must be numeric
+- Variable must be numeric

 ### Options
-- `!by` Stratify by this variable	, which may be of any type
+- `!by` Stratify by Stratifyvariable	, which may be of any type

 - `!t` Analysis of Variance to test for homogeneity of the mean across strata (F-test), including Bartletts test for homogeneity of variance.

   Without  `!by` , T-test that mean=0
          (as a paired T-test for the difference in before and after measures)